Green Goddess Orzo

 Orzo

-• Heat 1 tbsp olive oil in a large pan over medium heat.
-Add the chopped shallots and cook for 2 minutes until softened.
-Stir in the uncooked orzo and toast for about 1 minute until lightly golden.
+• Toast orzo: Heat olive oil in a large pan over medium heat.
+Add the shallot and cook for 2 minutes until softened.
+Stir in the dry orzo and toast for 1 minute until lightly golden.

-• Pour in the broth and season with kosher salt and black pepper.
-Bring to a gentle boil, then reduce the heat to a simmer.
-Cook, stirring frequently, until the orzo is tender and most of the liquid is absorbed, about 10–15 minutes.
-If needed, add a splash of broth or water if the liquid absorbs before the orzo is fully cooked.
+• Simmer: Pour in the broth, salt, and black pepper.
+Bring to a gentle boil, then reduce to a simmer.
+Cook, stirring frequently, until the orzo is tender and most of the liquid is absorbed, about 10 to 15 minutes.
+Add additional splashes of liquid as needed.

-• Serve right away with a squeeze of lemon juice and drizzle of olive oil as desired.
+• Serve: Serve immediately with an extra squeeze of lemon juice or drizzle of olive oil, if desired.

 Video